Ivan Geshev: Prosecution of a sitting minister

-In 2019, the prosecution indicted a sitting minister for mismanagement, resulting into a water crisis in the city near the capital – Pernik.
+In 2019 the prosecution indicted a sitting minister for mismanagement, resulting in a water crisis in Pernik, a city near the capital.
 In its resolution on the rule of law deficiencies in Bulgaria of 2020, the European Parliament showed concern about these charges.

 Vassil Bozhkov and other cases

 In 2020, the prosecution started investigations into the gambling sector of Bulgaria.

 Following an investigation of the Prosecutor's Office of the Republic of Bulgaria for espionage, Russian citizens were forcibly removed because of accusation of their links with the intelligence services of the Russian Federation.
 Checks and investigations have been commissioned for identifying misuse of European Funds – Rural Development Program – Family Hotels; in addition, some of those involved were indicted for.

 Revision of the Privatization cases

 An in-depth review of the 30-years period of privatization of state-owned properties was commissioned based on information on possible harming of the public interest of billions of Euros.